georgia-tech-db/evadb/api-docs/source/reference/evaql.rst

 EVA Query Language (EVAQL) is derived from SQL.
 It is tailored for video analytics.
 EVAQL allows users to invoke deep learning models in the form of user-defined functions (UDFs).

-Here is an example where the user defines a UDF wrapping around the FastRCNN object detection model.
-The user then issues a query with this function to detect objects.
+Here is an example where we first define a UDF wrapping around the FastRCNN object detection model.
+We then issue a query with this function to detect objects.

 .. code:: sql